Low Code And Risk Management: How does low-code software increase organisational agility in relation to risk?

 Good data in will result in a good algorithm

-At FLOvate we do workshops to explain AI/Machine Learning to executives.
-We use a model that can successfully identify fruit from three dimensions – length, width, colour.
+The third challenge is complexity.
+At FLOvate, we run regular workshops to explain AI/Machine Learning to executives.
+The illustration below shows how one ML model is able to successfully identify fruit from three dimensions – length, width, colour.
 It is easy to visualise how machine learning performs this task because it can be illustrated in a 2D diagram.

-Typically, real world machine learning scenarios have high single digit or early teens dimensions.
-The algorithm deduced by analysing the data is likely to be very complex and likely will not be readily understood by humans (however good their maths ability).
-This is especially relevant in regulated environments where a company might be required to explain a decision to a customer or regulator.
+Typically, real world machine learning scenarios have high single digit or early teen dimensions.
+Therefore, the resulting algorithm is likely to be very complex and not easily understood by humans (however good their maths).
+As a result, Machine Learning has a long way to go before it can benefit a complex real-world scenario.
+For example, take a regulated Claims environment, where a company is required to explain a decision to a customer or regulator.

 Learn More About LEAP